JensLiebehenschel/AlgDat/README.md

 # AlgDat
-Play around with algorithms in lecture Algorithms and Data Structures
+Play around with algorithms for lecture Algorithms and Data Structures